Peranakan Style Interior Design: A - Colorful Heritage for Modern Spaces

 FAQ

-• Hand-painted encaustic or ceramic tiles featuring floral, geometric, and heritage motifs are hallmarks.
-Consider using them for flooring, stair risers, or backsplash details for an eye-catching touch.
+Hand-painted encaustic or ceramic tiles in floral, geometric and heritage patterns.
+Consider using them on floors, stair risers, or backsplashes for a stunning effect.

-• Accent with patterned cushions, framed tiles, and antique-style trays.
-You can add a small feature wall with tile or wallpaper to inject color while keeping most elements streamlined.
+Accent the space with patterned cushions, framed tiles and antique-style trays.
+Consider adding a feature wall with tile or wallpaper for a splash of color while keeping everything else streamlined.

-• Cotton, silk, and batik fabrics work well.
-Look for playful florals, bold stripes, and classic Peranakan motifs in curtains, tablecloths, and throw pillows to convey layered charm.
+The best fabrics to use are cotton, silk and batik.
+Look for playful florals, bold stripes and classic Peranakan motifs in curtains, tablecloths and throw pillows to convey layered charm.